 Overnight: Mandalay | Breakfast

 Please note: Between 01 Apr and 31 July each year the water level of the river is at its lowest which prevents cruises from operating.
 These dates do vary depending upon rainfall and the amount of water coming down the river.
-If travelling with us during this time we have included the cost of a flight between Mandalay - Bagan within our tour price.
-Day 5 arrangements during this period are morning at leisure in Mandalay before transferring to the airport for your flight to Bagan where we spend the night.
+If travelling with us during this time a flight between Mandalay - Bagan replaces the cruise.
+Day 5 arrangements during this period are morning at leisure in Mandalay before transferring to Mandalay Airport to board the 30 minute flight to Nyaung Oo Airport and transfer to Bagan where we spend the night.
 Please also note that only breakfast is included when we fly to Bagan, lunch and dinner is excluded.

 Our sightseeing begins in the bustling river town of Nyaung-U to see the lively market in action and visit the glittering Shwezigon Pagoda, the simple Kyansittha Cave Temple and Manuha Temple which houses gigantic Buddha’s.
 Close by is the Nanpaya Temple, which was built by captive Thaton Kingdom King Makuta, and Ananda Temple, an existing masterpiece of the Mon architecture with four gold-leaf Buddhas.